stratapp-ai/stratapp-ai.github.io/_blog/the-new-future-of-work-a-sam-harris-podcast-interview-with-matt-mullenweg-on-distributed-working.md

 - "#reflections"
 date: 2020-05-06 01:32:59 +0000
 layout: blog
-title: The New Future of Work, a Sam Harris podcast interview with Matt Mullenweg on distributed working
+title: The New Future of Work, a Sam Harris podcast conversation with Matt Mullenweg on distributed working
 sub_heading: I’m feeling a bit awkward.
 Why?
 I’ve just heard another tech founder articulate the value pitch for our product, way better than I ever have.